aridoza/foundational-java/oop-java/inheritance-household-lab/README.md

 - Create at least one abstract class.
 - Use at least one interface.
 - Create at least two households, each with a different kind of pet.
-- Use polymorphism to have each household earn income, pay their taxes, and care for their pet (feed, play with, and groom) in one loop.
+- Use polymorphism to have each household earn income, pay its taxes, and care for its pet (feed, play with, and groom) in one loop.

-**Bonus**
-- Add additional classes or subclasses.
+**Bonus**: Add additional classes or subclasses.

 #### Starter Code